-When mortgage rates are low, refinancing to a shorter-term mortgage can potentially save you tens of thousands of dollars.
+When mortgage rates are low -- and in December 2021, the rate for a 30-year mortgage loan was at 3.26 percent, while the 15-year fixed-rate mortgage loan was at 2.60 percent -- refinancing to a shorter-term mortgage can save you tens of thousands of dollars.

-If rates are low enough, you'll be able to save money without having to pay a monthly mortgage payment that's too high for your budget.
+If rates are low enough, you will be able to save this money without having to pay a monthly mortgage payment that's too high for your budget.

-When you pay your mortgage bill each month, much of your payment goes toward interest.
-In fact, during the earlier years of your mortgage, most of your monthly payment will be used to pay interest.
+Much of your payment goes toward interest when you pay your mortgage bill each month.
+In fact, during the earlier years of your mortgage, most of your monthly payments will be for interest.

 That is a lot of money spent on interest.
-If you took that same four percent loan and changed it from a 30-year to a 15-year term, you'd pay just more than $66,000 in interest over the 15-year repayment period.
-That is a savings of more than $77,000 in interest payments.
+However, if you took that same 3.26 percent loan and changed it from a 30-year to a 15-year term, you would pay just $53,000 in interest over the 15-year repayment period.
+That is a saving of more than $61,000 in interest payments.

-Of course, the challenge that comes with taking out a 15-year fixed-rate mortgage comes in the form of a higher monthly payment.
-Because the payback period for a 15-year loan is shorter than a 30-year loan, you'll pay more each month.
-For instance, with a $200,000 15-year fixed-rate mortgage loan at an interest rate of four percent, you'd pay about $1,479 a month.
-If you took that same $200,000 loan but with a 30-year term, you'd pay about $954 a month.
+Of course, the challenge of taking out a 15-year fixed-rate mortgage comes in the form of a higher monthly payment.
+Because the payback period for a 15-year loan is shorter than a 30-year loan, you will pay more each month.
+For instance, with a $200,000 15-year fixed-rate mortgage loan at an interest rate of 3.26 percent, you would pay about $1,406 a month.
+However, if you took that same $200,000 loan but a 30-year term, you would pay just $871 a month.

-However, when mortgage interest rates are low from a historical perspective, the equation changes.
-Depending on the rate of your 30-year fixed-rate mortgage, you could refinance to a 15-year fixed-rate loan and enjoy the savings in interest while making a monthly payment that isn't that much higher than your current one.
+However, the equation changes when mortgage interest rates are low from a historical perspective.
+For example, depending on your 30-year fixed-rate mortgage rate, you could refinance to a 15-year fixed-rate loan and enjoy the savings in interest while making a monthly payment that isn't that much higher than your current one.

 Low Interest Rates

-Consider the 30-year fixed-rate mortgage for $200,000 at an interest rate of four percent.
-Again, the monthly payment for that loan comes to about $954.
-If you took that same amount and refinanced it to a 15-year loan with a rate of 3.19 percent, your payment would be about $1,399 a month.
+Consider the 30-year fixed-rate mortgage for $200,000 at an interest rate of 3.26 percent.
+Again, the monthly payment for that loan comes to about $871.
+If you took that same amount and refinanced it to a 15-year loan with a rate of 2.60 percent -- the average rate in late December 2021 --, your payment would be $1,343 a month.

-That is just $445 more a month, or $5,340 more a year, than you'd have paid with your 30-year fixed-rate loan.
-That might seem like a lot, but consider the interest savings.
-The 15-year fixed-rate loan at an interest rate of 3.19 percent would require you to pay a total of about $52,000 in interest if you took a full 15 years to pay back the loan.
-That is considerably less than the $144,000 in interest payments you'd make with the 30-year fixed-rate loan at 4 percent interest.
+That is just $472 more a month, or $5,664 more a year than you would have paid with your 30-year fixed-rate loan.
+That might seem like a lot but consider the interest savings.
+The 15-year fixed-rate loan at an interest rate of 2.60 percent would require you to pay a total of about $41,743 in interest if you took a full 15 years to pay back the loan.
+That is a lot less than the $113,744 worth of interest payments you would make with the 30-year fixed-rate loan at 3.26 percent interest.

-If you want to reduce the amount of interest you'll pay during the life of your mortgage, maybe it is time to investigate the benefits that come from refinancing to a shorter-term home loan.
-Even though you will have to make a larger monthly mortgage payment, go back and review your household budget to determine if that mortgage payment will fit and make sense.
-If it does, you'll stand to potentially save thousands of dollars in mortgage interest.
+If you want to reduce the amount of interest you will pay during the life of your mortgage, maybe it is time to investigate the benefits that come from refinancing to a shorter-term home loan.
+True, you will have to make a more substantial monthly mortgage payment.
+You will also have to review your household budget to determine if that mortgage payment will fit.
+However, you stand to save potentially tens of thousands of dollars in mortgage interest if it does.